fratorgano/ItalianCovidGraphs/README.md

   1. Line plot with total cases, cured, active cases, stay at home people and deaths
   2. Line plot with hospitalized patients, intensive care patients, cured patients and deaths
   3. Small line+bar plots.
 Line plots use total number and bar plots use day by day difference between data points.
 A pair of plots for all of the data types used above(+swabs).
+  4. Plot with the percentage of daily positive swabs out ot all the swabs done that day
 * Creates bar plot with top 20 european(continent) countries by number of new cases using official european data.
 * Fully adjustable output(and its location) through config.ini file.
 * Checks if the downloaded data is updated before plotting.
 If it's not updated, waits 5 minutes and retries.

+## What's new (19/10/2020)
+* Added a new plot with the percentage of daily positive swabs out ot all the swabs done that day
+* Some bug fixing

 ## What's new (18/09/2020)
 * Added a new plot with the top 20 european(continent) countries by number of new cases.